kaffein/ng-darrrt-codelab/docs/step-6.md

 * The `ng-disabled` attribute is defined, along with other boolean attributes such as `ng-required`, in [NgBooleanAttributeDirective](https://docs.angulardart.org/#angular/angular-directive.NgBooleanAttributeDirective).
+  {PENDING: It seems a little weird to discuss ng-disabled now, when we've already used it in a previous step.
+Move/split discussion?}

 ### Learn more about
  - [Introducing the Http service](https://github.com/angular/angular.dart.tutorial/wiki/Introducing-filters-and-services)